conl7344/ExampleCode/README.md

 then the rest of code is analizing the signal using Fast Fourier Transforms and a programatic bandpass filter.
 The analysis technique is done using bode plots and stem plots for magnitudes and phase distinction.

+The attached figures are what should show when the code is ran.
+This project recieved a 100%